howerj/mod-pickle/readme.md

 The interpreter is available at: <https://github.com/howerj/pickle>.

-## Building and Project Layout

 ## To Do

-* Manual pages and documentation
+* Manual pages and documentation.
-* Make a small test driver application
-* Make sure all sub-module tests are run.
 * Make a build system using Make that would use git to pull down and update sub-modules automatically.
+* Add targets to make and install the shell and modules, these are the 'dist' and 'install' makefile targets.
+* Write wrappers for all of the modules that are pulled in.

 Add modules for: